titod78/magic-the-gathering/readme.md

 - Simple app that basically lists all the cards of Magic The Gathering and displays some information
 - The project has been created with [Expo](https://expo.io).
 Expo is an open-source platform for making universal native apps for Android, iOS, and the web with JavaScript and React
 - Magic The Gathering provides an awesome API for fetching the [data](https://docs.magicthegathering.io/)
-- The app has been checked only on web device, not ios and android
+- The app has been checked on android device

 For this project, I have used Expo to crete an architecture based on components made with [React Native](https://facebook.github.io/react-native/).
 I have used [React Hooks](https://reactjs.org/docs/hooks-intro.html) instead of classes in order to have a more scalable code.